-︎ Muriel Lisk-McIntyre
+︎ Muriel Lisk-McIntyre

 About

-Site specific installations, performative installation, analog and digital collage are ways in which her process manifests.
+Site specific installations, performative installation, analogue and digital collage are ways in which her process manifests.
 To this extent, display and exhibitions are the medium she works with.
 This last point is why the curatorial has been introduced in her practice.

 Having studied a double masters in Fine Art and History of Art (2016 - 2021), the place of theory and fine art experimentation are balanced out and play equal roles in her practice.